bmoers/sn-better-mid-cluster-mgmt/README.md

 #### To be rule

-- Find all load balance agents (or or down), find a failover for every down load balance agent, select random load balance agent.
+- Find all load balance agents (up or down), find a failover for every down load balance agent, select random load balance agent.
 - If no load balance agent is defined, select random from failover

 #### Capability check issue